zxkmm/siyuan_rmv_btn/README.md

 [@TCOTC](https://github.com/TCOTC)   ([in b3log](https://ld246.com/member/a2930610542))

 [@Wetoria](https://github.com/Wetoria)   ([in b3log](https://ld246.com/member/Wetoria))

-# Addtional attach to MIT lincense
+# Additional Attachment to MIT License

-You are free to use the code in this repo, whether it's close source or not, whether it's paid software or not.
-However, I attached these additional request into the license of this repo:
- - If you use my code, you have to attach my username "zxkmm" and the link of this repo in three places:
+You are free to use the code in this repository, regardless of whether it's closed source or not, or whether it's part of paid software or not.
+However, I have incorporated these additional requests into the license of this repository.
+If you use the code, design, text, algorithms, or anything else from this repository, you must include my username "zxkmm" and the link to this repository in three places:

-    1. Code comment.
+1. In the code comments.
-    2. Setting interface which related to my code.
+2. In the settings interface related to my code.
-    3. About page of your software/website.
+3. On the 'About' page of your software/website/and or any other format of computer production.